divyabhegade15/PythonAssignments/README.md

-# Python Assignment 1
+# Python Assignment

-This repository contains my Python Assignment 1.
+This repository contains my Python Assignments.

 ## Assignment Details

-Task 1:
+Assignment 1:
-task1.py file contains basic python program that takes two numbers as input from the user and perform the operations like Addition,Subtraction,Multiplication and Division.
+Task 1:python program that takes two numbers as input from the user and perform the operations like Addition,Subtraction,Multiplication and Division.

-Task 2:
+Task 2: Python program that accepts first name and last name from user and concatenates and then displays a welcome message.

-task2.py file contains a simple Python program that accepts first name and last name from user and concatenates and then displays a welcome message.
+Assignment 2:

-## How to Run
+Task 1:python program that takes accepts a integer number from user and check condition for even or odd.

-Open the file in any Python editor and run the program.
+Task 2: Python program that uses for loop to iterate through 1 to 50 and calculate sum and display it.